cryptocrew-validators/ics-simulation-tests/README.md

 # Interchain Simulation Tests

 This repository contains a test suite for interchain staking between a provider chain (Gaia) and a consumer chain (Neutron).
-The test simulates the process of creating a consumer chain and linking it to the provider chain, enabling cross-chain staking.
+The test simulates the process of creating a consumer chain and the validator key-assignment feature.

 It bootstraps a local provider testnet with 3 validators, proposes a `consumer-addition-proposal`, tests the `key-assignment` feature and launches the `consumer-chain`